alexxarisis/Wireless-Network-Simulator/README.md

-# wireless_pairs_LabRemake
+# Wireless Pairs Lab Remake
-Remake/Revamp of the indoors (lab8) of the Wireless Pairs course.
+Remake/Revamp of the indoors lab (lab8) of the Wireless Pairs course.

+# How to run:
+1. Install Octave
-Used and run in Octave.
+2. Open Octave and run mainDialog.m